prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ### Probe Resource

-Allow the user to select a scrape class for the probe.
+Allow the user to select a scrape class for the prober service.

 ```yaml
 apiVersion: monitoring.coreos.com/v1